User-Centricity in the Enterprise

 Recently, a few things have reminded me that we still don’t have a clear understanding of how the concept of user-centric identity will fit into the enterprise environments we are so familiar with.
 But the question keeps coming up, in different forms.

 Pamela Dingle recently commented on her blog about Patrick Harding’s observations on this topic.
 The discussion is specifically around employees in an enterprise, so it avoids dealing with the enterprise-customer interaction where using user-centric methodologies can be defined a little more clearly.

 Pamela points out that technologies like CardSpace and OpenID, which are labeled user-centric, can be deployed in ways that violate every tenet of user-centricity.
-It is not the technology that makes an environment user-centric, it is how it is used.
+It is not the technology that makes an environment user-centric, it is how it is used, whether it be with translation services (that you can learn more about online) or any other kind.
 So when I get the question “We want our (enterprise/applications/IdM deployment) to be user-centric.
 When will you support CardSpace and OpenID?“, it makes me cringe.

 The fact is that you can only be user-centric if you involve the user in the business process where that identity data is being used or moved around.
 Doing that will first require you to understand your current processes and identify the places where it makes sense to involve the user.
 Only then can you figure out the technology required to make that process happen.
 This is yet another example of a place where we must not equate the technology with the solution.

 It was with this fresh on my mind that I went into a meeting with some analysts on the topic of identity services.
 In that discussion, we found ourselves being challenged on the relevance of the Identity Governance Framework to enterprises.
 The analysts opined that while the IGF would make sense in a consumer world of Identity Providers and Relying Parties, it doesn’t seem to fit into a tightly controlled, regulated and (ostensibly) optimized enterprise environment.